 Andy joined the Texas State Guard in 2014 as a way to serve Texas.
 He is currently a Warrant Officer assigned to the T6 group in Camp Mabry in Austin.
 Andy uses his background as a software engineer to develop recruiting, retention, and readiness management software currently in use by the Texas State Guard.
 The T6 Software/Cyber Team has won three consecutive Best of Texas awards (2017, 2018, 2019).

 Andy graduated from the University of North Texas in 2000 with a Master’s Degree in Computer Science and a minor in History.
 He has taught as an adjunct professor for UNT and holds a US patent.
 Andy has worked in both the private sector and the defense industry as a software engineer for the last twenty-three years.
-Currently, Andy owns a software consulting firm and enjoys working remotely.

 The Hopper family attends Rise Church in Decatur, Texas.
 As non-denominational Christians, they believe that the bible is inerrant and God-breathed.
 The family’s homeschool curriculum is founded on God and His creation.